volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Corresponding Production Class

 Now, let's imagine we have a test class named `SumTest.java` with the test method `checksSum()`.
-But what if the test occasionally fails? §believe most would attempt to locate the issue and find the original class where the problem occurred.
+But what if the test occasionally fails?
+Most would attempt to locate the issue and find the original class where the problem occurred.
 But which class is it?
 The first guess would likely be `Sum.java`, right?
 Yet, you might not find it, perhaps because the production class is named